 This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, as laid down by Credit Ratings Services.
 The Annual Investment Strategy also imposes a maximum sum to be invested with a financial institution located within each category.
 Additional selection criteria are also applied after these initial criteria are applied.
-Full details of the Investment Strategy can be found on the Councils website.
+Full details of the Investment Strategy can be found on the Council's website.
 The key areas of the investment Strategy are the minimum criteria for investment counterparties which include:

-• UK institutions only.

-• Credit ratings of Short term F1, Long Term A, Support C and Individual 3 (Fitch or equivalent rating), with the lowest rating being applied to the criteria.

-• UK institutions provided with support from the UK Government.
+- UK institutions Credit rating of Short Term F1, Long Term A- or equivalent - Non UK institutions Credit rating of Short Term F1+, Long Term AA- or equivalent - UK institutions provided with support from the UK Government.

-The full Investment Strategy for 2013/14 was approved by full Council on 28 February 2013 and is available on the Council's website.
+The full Investment Strategy for 2015/16 was approved by full Council on 26 February 2015 and is available on the Council's website.